Fresh Raspberry Crisp

 With berry season here in full force, I had to make a raspberry dessert.
 As my loyal readers know, I’m without a kitchen so there’s no way I can roll out a pie crust or do anything that dirties up numerous bowls.
 But as the summer is all about berry desserts, I couldn’t resist making a simple crisp.
 We are all fans of fresh raspberry recipes.

-• A raspberry crisp or crumble is super easy to make.
-There are minimal, easy-to-find ingredients, and it’s quick to throw together.
+- A raspberry crisp or crumble is super easy to make.
+There are minimal, easy-to-find ingredients in these types of desserts, and they are quick to throw together.

-• It’s a delicious summer dessert if you have access to beautiful local or supermarket berries.
+- It’s a delicious summer dessert when you have access to beautiful local or supermarket berries.

 Ingredient Notes